 Kidepo Valley National Park

-The Kidepo valley national park is Uganda’s remotest of the parks.
-However, it offers breath taking savannah landscapes that end in rugged mountains of the Sudan.
+The Kidepo valley national park is Uganda’s furthest parks.
+However, it offers breath taking Savannah landscapes.
+In fact, these end in rugged mountains of the Sudan.

 The landscape throughout the park is filled with small hills.
-More so rocky outcrops and inselbergs are plenty.
+More so, rocky outcrops.
 From these points, one can enjoy magnificent views of the park below.

 There is abundant wildlife in Kidepo valley national park.
 This includes Cheetahs, Ostriches and Bat eared fox.
 Indeed many such animals are not in Uganda’s other parks.